mmazzarolo/jira-express/README.md

 &nbsp;

-Wilo is browser that improves the Jira user experience.
+Wilo is a browser extension that aims at improving the Jira user experience.
 Wilo is still a W.I.P.

 &nbsp;